hylang/hy/docs/api.rst

    code that's only defined at run-time, try the standard Python function :func:`eval`.

+   The code string is dedented with :func:`textwrap.dedent` before parsing, which allows you to indent the code to match the surrounding Hy code when Python would otherwise forbid this, but beware that significant leading whitespace in embedded string literals will be removed.

    Python code need not syntactically round-trip if you use ``hy2py`` on a Hy program that uses ``py`` or ``pys``.
 For example, comments will be removed.